c20d-us/TootRSS/README.md

 ## Configuration Settings

-All configuration settings required for the utility are store in the file `./settings/_settings.py`.
+All configuration settings required for the utility are stored in the file `./settings/_settings.py`.
 All variables defined in the settings file can be overriden by providing an identical variable in the local environment.
 Variables defined in the environment take precendence.

 The required configuration settings are:

 ```
 # The AWS access key ID for AWS DynamoDB access - Fernet-encrypted
 AWS_ACCESS_KEY_ID = "xxxx" <---- replace with your encrypted access key ID

 # The AWS secret access key for AWS DynamoDB access - Fernet-encrypted
 AWS_ACCESS_KEY = "xxxx" <---- replace with your encrypted access key

 # The primary region for the DynamoDB cache DB
 AWS_REGION = "us-west-2" <---- replace with your primary region

 # The name of the DynamoDB partition key used by the feed cache
 DYNAMO_DB_P_KEY_NAME = "feed" <---- no need to change this

 # The name of the DynamoDB sort key used by the feed cache
 DYNAMO_DB_S_KEY_NAME = "item_id" <---- no need to change this

 # The name of the DynamoDB table used for the feed cache
 DYNAMO_DB_TABLE = "blog-feed-cache" <---- no need to change this